The-Marcy-Lab-School-Assignments/unit-2-final-assessment-Gonzalomarcylabschool/short-response.md

   console.log(currentStatus);
   ```

+Unlike the the `let` keyword, `var` is hiosted and has function scope.
+This allows the variable `currentStatus` to be accessable by the `console.log` can access the value stored.

 4. **In JavaScript, we can declare variables with `var`, `let`, and `const`.
 What are the differences between each?
 Be sure to comment on how each declaration impacts the _scope_, _reassignment_, and _hoisting_ of variables.**

+Before ES6, `var` was the only keyword avaible to declare variables in JavaScript.
+Any variables declared with `var` would be hoisted, meaning the variable is defined through out its scope.
+This happens because of the two phases JavaScript runs in.: creation (compile) phase and the execution phase.
+During the creation phase the code will be compiled and variable declared with the `var` keyword in memory to be able to access them in the code.
+This way during the execution phase It knows exactly where to refrence them.

+This however, does not mean that it will carry its assigment when it is hoisted.
+The value of the assigment will only be avaiable after its assigment.
+It can then later in the code be reassigned.

+`var` is also effected by function scope.
+If you declare a variable with the keyword `var` in a function it will be avaiable for the entirety of the function.

+The problem with the `var` keyword is that it can be redeclared at anypoint.
+If you redeclare in a block, it will also be redeclared out side of the block.

+Unlike `var`, `let` and `const` cannot be redeclared nor hoisted.
+This is thanks to the effect of block scope.
+When a `let` or `const` variable are declare inside of `{ }`(curly braces) better know as a block, they can only be accessed from inside of the the block.
+One of the added benifits of let is that it can still be reassigned just like the `var` keyword.

+ `const` is effected by block scope just like the `let` keyword.
+The main diffrences between `const` and `let` its abilty to be reassigned.

 5. **What does the following code log?
 Explain why?**
   ```javascript
   let bestPlayer = {name: "Lebron James"};